Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Real Projective Space

 Now suppose $p > 1$ and equality holds for $p$. \\

 Supposing only that $F$ is Lipschitz, this implies all of the conditions which follow for Lipshitz mappings which realize equality for $p=1$ and also implies equality in H\"older's inequality in (\ref{rpn_pf_eqn_3}).
 Equality in H\"older's inequality implies that the semiconformal factor $\varphi(x)$ is a.e. equal to a constant $C_{F}$.
 This implies that equality holds for all $p \geq 1$.
 Because equality holds for $p = 2$, $F$ is smooth, so $\varphi(x)$ is an everywhere-defined constant function and $F$ is a homothety onto its image.
-Because all $\gamma \in \mathcal{G}(\R P^{n},g_{0})$ maps to a geodesic of $(M,g)$, the image of $F$ is a totally geodesic submanifold. \end{proof} \begin{remark} To see that the conditions for equality when $p=1$ and $F$ is an immersion imply that $F^{*}g$ is a Blaschke metric, i.e. that the first conjugate locus of each point $x_{0}$ in $(\R P^{N},F^{*}g)$ is a single point, in fact $x_{0}$, note that each unit-speed geodesic $c:[0,\infty) \rightarrow (\R P^{N},F^{*}g)$ has a conjugate point at $c(L^{\star}) = c(0)$, where all geodesics based at $c(0)$ intersect, and that this must be the first conjugate point to $c(0)$ along $c$ because $c([0,L^{\star}])$ is length-minimizing in its homotopy class.
+Because all $\gamma \in \mathcal{G}(\R P^{n},g_{0})$ map to geodesics of $(M,g)$, the image of $F$ is a totally geodesic submanifold. \end{proof}